Arindamdeb2000/Talentdirectory/README.md

 # Global talent directories
-<h2 align="left">✪This list is a one stop go for sourcing from different Talent-directories.</h2>
+<h2 align="centre">✪ This list is a one stop go for sourcing from different talent-directories globally.</h2>

 <br />
 <p align="left">Connect to me 🔗: